Last Updated on June 27, 2021 by Jeffery

 How often should you feed mealworms?

-You should feed meal worms as often as it takes for them to consume everything they’ve been given.
-Mealworms need a softer wetter food but if you leave it in there too long because you gave them too much, It will start to rot and create too much liquids for the mealworms survive in.
+You should feed mealworms as often as it takes for them to consume everything they’ve been given.
+Mealworms need a softer wetter food but if you leave it in there too long because you gave them too much, It will start to rot and create too many liquids for the mealworms to survive.
 It could also poison the soil depending on where and what you’ve been deeding them.

 Feeding mealworms for human consumption

 Why would someone want to eat a mealworm?
-Good quesiton, here’s the average nutritional value of around 100g of dried mealworms:
+Good question, here’s the average nutritional value of around 100g of dried mealworms: